2025 NBA playoffs: (4) Indiana Pacers vs. (5) Milwaukee Bucks

 Leading by as much as 28 points, Indiana cruised to a 117–98 win over their Central Division rivals.
 Pascal Siakam scored 25 and grabbed 7 rebounds for the Pacers, while Myles Turner added 19 points on 4-of-6 3-point shooting.
 Tyrese Haliburton notched a double-double of 10 points and 12 assists, albeit missing all 7 of his 3-point attempts.
 The Bucks, without Damian Lillard, were heavily reliant on Giannis Antetokounmpo for scoring.
 Antetokounmpo logged 36 points and 12 rebounds in the losing effort.
 Notably, Kyle Kuzma, as a starter, recorded a stat line of 0 points, 0 rebounds, 0 assists, 0 steals, 0 blocks and 2 fouls in 21 minutes, ending with a team-worst plus-minus value of –24.

 Indiana held off a late Milwaukee fourth quarter surge to take a 2–0 lead in the series.
-The Pacers played another efficient game on offense (48.9% on field goals, 44.4% from beyond the arc) led by Pascal Siakam (24 points, 11 rebounds), Tyrese Haliburton (21 points, 12 assists) double-double efforts.
+The Pacers played another efficient game on offense (48.9 percent on field goals, 44.4 percent from beyond the arc) led by Pascal Siakam (24 points, 11 rebounds), Tyrese Haliburton (21 points, 12 assists) double-double efforts.
 Giannis Antetokounmpo led the way for the Bucks with 34 points on 14-of-20 shooting, 17 rebounds, and 7 assists.
 Milwaukee also received a lift from Damian Lillard, who was playing in his first game since March 18.